DataONEorg/d1_python/README.md

 #### Debugging tests with PyCharm

 * By default, the PyCharm `Run context configuration (Ctrl+Shift+F10)` will generate test configurations and run the tests under the native unittest framework in Python's standard library.
-This will cause the tests to fail as they require pytest.
-To generate pytest configurations by default, set `Settings > Tools > Python Integrated Tools > Default test runner` to py.test.
+This will cause the tests to fail, as they require pytest.
+To generate pytest configurations by default, set `Settings > Tools > Python Integrated Tools > Default test runner` to pytest.
 See the [documentation](https://www.jetbrains.com/help/pycharm/2017.1/testing-frameworks.html) for details.

 * Generate and run a configuration for a specific test by placing the cursor on a test function name and running `Run context configuration (Ctrl+Shift+F10)`.